Menu

 • Individualized instruction with professional staff in reading, speech, study skills, writing and critical thinking skills.

-• Seminars on topics of interest to students, such as: study skills, stress management, campus and community resources, time management, deciding on a major, financial aid, scholarship research, graduation requirements, study abroad opportunities, continuing post-baccalaureate education, etc.
+• Seminars on topics of interest to students, such as: study skills, stress management, campus and community resources, time management, deciding on a major, financial aid, scholarship research, graduation requirements, National Student Exchange Program (NSE) opportunities, continuing post-baccalaureate education, etc.

 • Admission to cultural enrichment activities to help students broaden their awareness and get to know other students.